-Root canal treatment (also called a root canal) is done when decay will likely damage or has already killed a tooth.
-During a root canal, a dentist or endodontist removes the pulp from the center of a tooth and fills the pulp cavity.
-This can prevent the development of a painful infection in the pulp that may spread to other teeth.
+Root canal therapy (also called a root canal) is done when decay or fracture of the tooth’s crown damages or has already killed a tooth.
+During a root canal, a dentist isolates and removes the pulp tissue from the pulp chamber and root canal system of a tooth.
+The cleaned sterilized space is then filled with an inert material.
+This can prevent the development of a painful infection in the pulp that may spread to the tissue around the tooth and the rest of your body.
 A root canal can also treat an infection that has developed into an abscessed tooth.
 This procedure can relieve toothache, stop infection, and promote healing.

-- The dentist may separate the decayed tooth from the other teeth with a small sheet of rubber on a metal frame.
-This protective rubber sheet also helps stop liquid and tooth chips from entering your mouth and throat.
+- The dentist will isolate the tooth from the other teeth in your mouth with a small sheet of rubber on a metal frame.
+This protective rubber sheet also helps stop liquid and instruments from entering your mouth and throat.

 - The dentist will use a drill and other tools to remove the pulp from the tooth and will fill the inside part of the tooth below the gum line with medicines, temporary filling materials, and a final root canal filling.

 - After the root canal, a permanent filling or crown (cap) is often needed.
-If a crown is needed, the dentist removes the decay, and then makes an impression of the tooth.
-A technician uses the impression to make a crown that perfectly matches the drilled tooth.
+If a crown is needed, the dentist prepares the tooth and then makes a digital impression of the tooth.
+Our digital lab then uses the impression to make a crown that perfectly matches the prepared tooth.

 - The tooth may be fitted with a temporary crown until the permanent crown is made and cemented into place

 Our cutting-edge office boasts state-of-the-art technology, featuring Cone Beam Computerized Topography (CBCT) and advanced imaging software.
 This empowers our dentists to digitally create precise 3D models of the tooth’s root canal system, increasing the success rate of our root canal therapy